Use of the Library

 Residents of the District or owners of property within the District who have subscribed to the standard application and have presented identification will be issued library cards allowing them to borrow Library materials.
 They also may borrow material from libraries with which the District has reciprocal borrowing agreements and request materials through interlibrary loan.
 Library cards will be issued to residents age four through thirteen upon the signature of a parent or guardian.
 The signature of a parent or guardian acknowledges the responsibility of the signer for loss or damage of library material loaned to the child and, further, attests to the fact that the Library is not responsible for restricting the exposure of the child to any material in the Library, except as provided for in the Electronic Information and Computer Systems Use Policy.

 A child under the age of 18 with a library card may borrow all materials in the library.
-However, a parent or legal guardian may restrict his or her child or ward who is under 18 years of age from borrowing any videos or DVDs other than those in the Children’s Collection or Family Film Collection.
+However, a parent or legal guardian may restrict his or her child or ward who is under 18 years of age from borrowing any visual media in Cook Memorial Public Library District’s physical collection other than those in the Children’s or Family Collections.
 This restriction will be in writing on forms provided by the library.
 When a child reaches the age of 18, the restriction will automatically be removed.

 Library cards are valid only during the period of residency.